School of Education Seminar Series – Why Do Students Skip Classes?

 The session will move on to review whether the ‘carrot’ – that is inducements (such as mark awards for attendance) – or the ‘stick’ (punitive sanctions, e.g. mark deductions; geo-location) are more likely to increase attendance/ reduce absence.
 Interestingly the literature is split down the middle as to which is the more effective.

-The co-presenters – one a lecturer, the other a level 5 undergraduate researcher – will then briefly report original 2018/19 research findings, including student feedback on why and what can usefully be done.
+The co-presenters – two level 5 undergraduate researchers – will then briefly report original 2018/19 research findings, including student feedback on why and what can usefully be done.
 Learning Analytics data (from the UoG) will also inform the presentation and discussion.
 This topic will appeal to teaching lecturers, students and other HEI staff.
 Full audience participation will be encouraged.

 We look forward to seeing you all there and welcoming you to participate in the research community here at the School of Education.
 Places are free but please book here.